AUSTIN, BASTROP & THE ROYAL ROAD, TEXAS

 The Spanish came along every now and again and the total population fled, hid, only to return to a sacked, looted town which they then had to rebuild.

 This is an extraordinary place.
 Sitting on the edge of the majestic Colorado river (currently swollen to record levels following torrential rains), this collection of glorious old buildings now houses sympathetically designed restaurants and bars as well as local trades.
 History is around every corner.
 Unlike Nacogdoches, Bastrop has a massive beating pulse and is very much alive.
-It has retained all its small-town feel and its movie-set historical legacy but its people have an enthusiasm and optimism that make it a terrific place to visit.
+It has retained all its small-town feel and its movie-set historical legacy but its people have an enthusiasm and optimism that make it a terrific place to stop for a night or two.
 Don't miss it.

 The Bastrop riverside walk on the banks of the Colorado - last week